-By spending less time doing the things that bring enjoyment and purpose to your life, your depression can lead to other problems.
-You may find yourself relying on alcohol or drugs to help manage your moods; this in turn can increase your depressive symptoms and make positive action seem more difficult.
+By spending less time doing the things that bring purpose and fun to your life, your depression can lead to other problems.
+You may find yourself relying on alcohol or drugs to help manage your moods.
+This in turn can increase your depressive symptoms and make positive action seem more difficult.

-There are different types of depressive disorders, and while they all affect your physical and mental health, they differ by how long you remain affected, when they occur, and possible causes - which can vary greatly from person to person.
+There are different types of depressive disorders.
+While they all affect your physical and mental health, they differ by how long you remain affected, when they occur, and possible causes – which can vary greatly from person to person.